x42005e1f/aiologic/docs/performance.rst

 :math:`O(n^2)`.

 So, what can we say about the notify case?
-If we start/wake up/notify :math:`n` execution units, and :math:`n` is greater than :math:`k` cores (while considering the GIL as a single-core environment), then:
+If we start/wake up/notify :math:`n` execution units, and :math:`n` is greater than :math:`k` cores, then:

 1. If the operation is free (does not require context switching), then we have amortized :math:`O(n)`.